umair-akbar/Automated-Account-Generator/README.md

 1. Open and edit settings.ini to fit your use case.

+2. Add your list of proxies to proxy_list.txt if applicable.

-2. Run acc_creator.py
+3. Run acc_creator.py

-3. List of created accounts will save to created_accs.txt
+4. List of created accounts will save to created_accs.txt